EXCV31/Trash-Programs/README.md

 [EN] In choosen by user folder program adds to each file specific characters.
 To get program working you need only change "_MCH_MT" in code.

 [PL] W wybranym przez użytkownika folderze dodaje do każdego jednego pliku konkretne znaki.
 Do działania trzeba podmienić "_MCH_MT".

+## NX run and wait for exit.py

+[EN] In the folder selected by the user, it runs the files one after the other with the program whose path is saved in "full_path_to_program" and waits for closing.

+[PL] W wybranym przez użytkownika folderze uruchamia pliki po sobie za pomocą programu do którego ścieżka jest zapisana w "full_path_to_program" i czeka na zamknięcie.

+## NX run and wait for exit + drag to right corner.py

+[EN] In the folder selected by the user, it runs the files one after the other with the program whose path is saved in "full_path_to_program" and waits for closing.
+Additionally, it drags the enabled file to the right edge of the screen.

+[PL] W wybranym przez użytkownika folderze uruchamia pliki po sobie za pomocą programu do którego ścieżka jest zapisana w "full_path_to_program" i czeka na zamknięcie.
+Dodatkowo przeciąga włączony plik do prawej krawędzi ekranu.